 Cracking into snacking categories

-Eggs as a health food is nothing new.
+The idea of eggs as a health food is nothing new.
 Recall Rocky Balboa’s pre-workout snack, a glass of three raw eggs.
-Today, eggs are a staple of trendy low-carb diets such as paleo, Whole30 and keto, paving the way for egg-based snack innovation.
+Today, eggs are a staple of such low-carb diets as paleo, Whole30 and keto, paving the way for egg-based snack innovation.
 A new brand launching soon is Scramblers, which features a line of shelf-stable omelet-inspired bars made with free-range, organic eggs.
 Varieties include bacon, egg and cheese; spinach and feta; and spicy chicken sausage.

 Matt Tolnick, founder and chief executive officer of Boulder, Colo.-based parent company Deliciously Different, hatched the idea while searching for gaps in the crowded meat snacks category.
 He also founded and runs Lawless Jerky, a brand of 100% grass-fed beef jerky with globally-inspired flavors.